Benabdallah1234/Breaking-Free/README.md

 ### Slide 6
 **The Key Insight: Data Reveals the Way Out**
 > - My coping mechanism is the key.
 I will always make sure I don't lose it.
-> - Bad experiences are not just a phase to forget — they are a source of insight.
+> - Bad experiences are not just a phase to forget, they are a source of insight.
 > - By measuring my pain, I learned to manage it.

 > 💡 Always cope, but always cope the right way.